jposluns/dns_lists/README.md

 ### Usage

 Clone or download the latest version and import it into AdGuard, Pi-hole, or your preferred DNS filtering system.
-Apply this list **before** custom allow-by-exception rules to ensure core OS and cloud services continue functioning correctly.
+Apply this list **before** other rules to ensure that desired services function correctly.

 ---